Inca Bridge

 The Inca Bridge or Inka Bridge refers to one of two places related to access to Machu Picchu, in Peru.

-One of the two was built by the Incas as a secret entrance to Machu Picchu for the Inca army.
+One of the two was built by the Incas as a secret entrance of the holy Picchu for the Inca army.

 The Inca Bridge (trunk bridge)

 This Inca Bridge is a part of a mountain trail that heads west from Machu Picchu.
 The trail is a stone path, part of which is cut into a cliff face.
 A twenty-foot gap was left in this section of the carved cliff edge,DeLange, op. cit. over a 1,900-foot drop, that could be bridged with two tree trunks, otherwise leaving the trail impassable to outsiders.

 The Inca Bridge (rope bridge)

 This Inca Bridge was an ancient Inca grass rope bridgeEncyclopædia Britannica, Hispanic Heritage in the Americas, "Machu Picchu" out of Machu Picchu, crossing the Urubamba River southeast of Cusco in the Pongo de Mainique.
 Every one or two years, a replica bridge is constructed from dried grasses and wood.
 The biannual changing of the bridge is celebrated as a major event by locals.